Once you spot one Colorado potato beetle, there could be more hiding in your garden. These beetles are known simply as potato bugs.

 You can also use soapy water to kill potato bugs in the garden.

-All you need is 2 tablespoons of liquid soap in a gallon of water.
+You only need two tablespoons of liquid soap in a gallon of water.
 Some people use Dawn dish soap, but any liquid soap will do.

-Next, shake off the beetles to the ground and then pick them up and drop them into the soapy water.
+Next, shake off the beetles onto the ground, pick them up, and drop them into the soapy water.
 This solution will suffocate and kill the critters.

 5. Mulch

-Mulching will not only help with the plant’s growth, but it may also help attract insects that feed on beetles.
+Mulching will help the plants grow.
+It may also attract insects that eat beetles.

-Straw is one of the most popular and effective types of organic mulches, but others will work just as well.
+Straw is one of the most popular and effective organic mulches, but others will work just as well.

 6. Handpicking

-This is an organic and cost-effective method for killing potato bugs naturally.
+Handpicking is an organic, cost-effective method for naturally killing potato bugs.

-Simply put on a pair of gloves and pick off the bugs, checking the underside of the leaves where they and their young ones like to hide.
+Put on gloves.
+Then, pick off the bugs.
+Check the undersides of the leaves.
+That’s where they and their young ones like to hide.

 Either squish them underfoot or throw them into a pail of soapy water.